 Business Process Committee ("BPC")

-The BPC is chaired by the Business Process Director and comprises other senior members.
+The BPC is chaired by the Head of Business Process and comprises other senior members.
 It meets monthly to oversee the application and operation of business systems.

 Asset Safety Committee ("ASC") (previously Operational Safety Committee "OSC")